 When a country’s economic performance weakens for a period of time, such as during recessions, the process of rising support for public insurance, fairness, and personal freedom sometimes stalls or even reverses.
 However, such backsliding has tended to be temporary.15

-Together, affluence, its causes (markets, stable and supportive government, and science), and its consequences (desire for more insurance, fairness, and personal freedom) have produced societies that are not only richer but also more secure, better educated, healthier, fairer, and freer.
+Together, affluence, its causes (markets, stable and supportive government, and science), and its consequences (rising incomes, support for public insurance, desire for fairness, and prioritization of personal freedom) have produced societies that are not only richer but also more secure, better educated, healthier, fairer, and freer.
 Let’s take a look at some of the evidence that makes this clear.16

 A common way to measure the extent of poverty or material deprivation in different countries is to pick a minimally-acceptable income level and calculate the share of the population that lives in households with an income below that level.
-Figure 11 shows that if we use $5.50 per day as the threshold, many low-income nations have very high poverty rates, while high-income nations have virtually no poverty.
-Figure 12 shows that school completion tends to be greater in higher-income countries.
-In figures 13 and 14, we see a similarly strong relationship for life expectancy and for homicides.17
+Figure 12 shows that if we use $5.50 per day as the threshold, many low-income nations have very high poverty rates, while high-income nations have virtually no poverty.17 Figure 13 shows that school completion tends to be greater in higher-income countries, and in figures 14 and 15 we see a similarly strong relationship for life expectancy and for homicides.18

 Fairness outcomes also improve.
-Richer nations tend to be more democratic, as figure 15 shows.
-Women in more affluent countries tend to be better off on measures of inclusion, justice, and security, as we see in figure 16.
-Figure 17 shows that immigrants are much happier with their lives in richer countries.
+Richer nations tend to be more democratic, as figure 16 shows.19 Women in more affluent countries tend to be better off on measures of inclusion, justice, and security, as we see in figure 17.
+Figure 18 shows that immigrants are much happier with their lives in richer countries.

 Along with addressing climate change and other existential threats, these tasks are the most important ones facing researchers and policy makers, because they affect a large share of the world’s people, including its least well-off.